Korbank/harpcaller/documentation/overview.rst

 .. toctree::
    :maxdepth: 2

-KorRPC is a system that allows calling procedures on remote machines and collects their results of various types.
+HarpRPC is a system that allows calling procedures on remote machines and collects their results of various types.

-Main intended consumer of KorRPC is a web application, so KorRPC needs to work in asynchronous manner: call request returns job identifier, so the job's status and returned value can be obtained at later time.
+Main intended consumer of HarpRPC is a web application, so HarpRPC needs to work in asynchronous manner: call request returns job identifier, so the job's status and returned value can be obtained at later time.

-From the called machine's perspective, KorRPC system is synchronous, keeping a single connection (one per request) through which a request is sent one way and all the results are sent in the opposite direction.
+From the called machine's perspective, HarpRPC system is synchronous, keeping a single connection (one per request) through which a request is sent one way and all the results are sent in the opposite direction.